 You know that managing your HR and Employment Law should be a priority.
-But you just don’t have the time to dedicate to it.
-Maybe a solution is to outsource Employment Law.
+However, you just don’t have the time to dedicate to it.
+One effective solution is to outsource Employment Law.

-If you have no or little idea of how best to deal with a challenging situation with an employee and take action without seeking legal advice, you could land yourself in front of an Employment Tribunal.
+If you have no or little idea of how best to deal with a challenging situation with an employee, and take action without seeking employment law advice, you could land yourself in front of an Employment Tribunal.

-By outsourcing Employment Law, it relieves that burden and allows you to get on with focusing on revenue-generating tasks, working on your business strategy and reaching your goals.
+Outsourcing employment law relieves that burden and allows you to focus on revenue-generating tasks, work on your business strategy and achieve your objectives.

 Do you know how to handle complex grievances?
 Are you aware of the procedure to follow if an employee commits an act of gross misconduct?
 Do you know whether you can dismiss someone who is on long-term sick leave?

-The laws do not remain static – they constantly change and it is not always easy to keep up to date with what is happening.
+The laws do not remain static – they constantly change and it’s not always easy to keep up to date with what’s happening.

-The experts will be keeping tabs on all the developments.
-They will make sure that your Employee Handbook policies and Contracts of Employment are clear, robust and legally compliant.
+To take the pressure off, our experts will keep tabs on legislative developments.
+They will make sure that your Employee Handbook policies and Contracts of Employment are clear, robust and legally-compliant.
 This will reduce reputational and financial risk by ensuring that you are fulfilling your legal obligations and avoiding costly mistakes.

 Group HR Director, Cranswick Plc

 The benefits of outsourcing Employment Law to Ellis Whittam